gomorpheus/terraform-provider-morpheus/docs/guides/getting_started.md

 }
 ```

+The provider also supports the use of an [access token](docs/guides/auth.md#access-token) instead of specifying a username and password to authentication to the Morpheus platform.

 ## Creating your first Morpheus resource
 Once the provider is configured, you can apply the Morpheus resources defined in your Terraform file.
 The following is an example Terraform file containing a Morpheus environment resource.
 Create a `main.tf` file with the following content to define the environment resource.